hassamwazir/hassamwazir.github.io/_teaching/2020-Fall-Automatic-Controls-Lab.md

 type: "Undergraduate course"
 permalink: /teaching/2020-Fall-Automatic-Controls-Lab
 venue: "NYU Tandon School of Engineering"
-date: 2020-01-23
+date: 2020-07-03
 location: "New York, USA"
 ---

-<b>Course summary:</b>The course covers system ID, modeling, identification and control of RC electrical network and a DCservo motor, modeling and control of a maglev system, rotary inverted pendulum and a coupled water tank system. | Prerequisite: ME-UY 3511.
+<b>Course summary: </b>The course covers system ID, modeling, identification and control of RC electrical network and a DCservo motor, modeling and control of a maglev system, rotary inverted pendulum and a coupled water tank system. | Prerequisite: ME-UY 3511.
 Co-requisite: ME-UY 3413.

 <!-- Heading 1
 ======